aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 So far, your Todo app has the auth feature that is powered by a user registry on the cloud (Cognito User Pools), but the Todo list is not stored on the cloud yet.
 In this part, you will integrate your app with a GraphQL API (powered by AWS AppSync) that will store your Todo list on a NoSQL database (Amazon DynamoDB).

-The Amplify CLI will help you when creating the backend and you will do it quickly without leaving the command line.
-First, you need to create a GraphQL backend.
+The Amplify CLI will help you when creating the GraphQL backend.

 ## Create a GraphQL API

-In the root folder of your app, run the following command:
+In the root folder of your app project, run the following command:
 ```bash
 $ amplify add api
 ```

-and, select *GraphQL* as the service type:
+Then, select *GraphQL* as the service type:

 ```console
 ?
 Please select from one of the below mentioned services (Use arrow keys)